andiblas/website-crawler/README.md

 #### [Crawler](pkg/crawler)
 The crawler itself is the one in charge of crawling a specific page using both the Fetcher and LinkExtractor.
-The implemented crawler does this in a concurrent fashion.
-When new links are found, the crawler creates a new crawler for each link that starts crawling concurrently.
+The crawling it's done in a Breadth First fashion, starting from the provided URL, and then browsing all the links referenced in the parent link from the current depth.
+When all those links are crawled, the crawler jumps into the next depth level.
+You can control how many times the crawler will continue jumping into deeper levels with the
+`--depth` argument.

 ## How to use